Questions about GEO, our research, and how we work.

 Every answer starts with a clear position, then adds the context a buyer or operator needs.

 Cited is a research-backed agency, not a self-serve SaaS dashboard.
-We use software internally to run the analysis, but clients hire us for judgment, prioritization, and hands-on implementation support.
+We use software internally, but clients hire us for judgment, prioritization, and implementation support.

-That matters because GEO work is not just about seeing a score.
-It is about deciding what to change, coordinating content and technical work, and adapting when AI engines change their behavior.
+That matters because GEO work is not just a score.
+It is deciding what to change, coordinating content and technical work, and adapting when AI engines change.

-Cited audits how AI engines see your brand, identifies the signal gaps costing you citations, and helps your team fix them.
-That work spans content structure, schema, freshness, credibility signals, and the implementation details that turn insight into output.
+Cited audits how AI engines see your brand, finds the signal gaps costing you citations, and helps your team fix them.
+The work spans content structure, schema, freshness, credibility, and the implementation details that turn insight into shipped changes.

 Some clients use the free audit as a roadmap.
-Others hire us to work alongside their content, SEO, and development teams until the highest-impact changes are live.
+Others hire us to work with their content, SEO, and development teams.

 Yes.
-We work with companies outside the US and we can analyze prompts for specific markets and languages.
-The core approach stays the same: understand the prompts that matter, see what AI engines currently surface, and close the signal gaps on the pages that should be winning.
+We work with companies outside the US and can analyze prompts for specific markets and languages.
+The approach stays the same: understand the prompts that matter, see what AI engines surface, and close the gaps on the pages that should win.

-Our work already spans multiple markets, including the US and Brazil, and it fits both in-house teams and distributed agency relationships.
+Our work already spans the US and Brazil, and it fits both in-house teams and agency relationships.

 How do we decide which GEO recommendations are real?